 The natural antiseptic and healing powers of aloe vera cure eczema, psoriasis, bruises, etc.

 Anti ageing and wrinkles reducing

 The vitamin C and E in Aloe Vera makes the skin supple and improves its firmness.
 The Aloe Vera gel moisturizes the under layers of skin by penetrating five times faster than water.

 It stimulates the repair of collagen and synthesis of elastin, by reversing the skin degeneration, which in turn revitalizes and rejuvenates the skin.
 This reduces the fine lines from the surface of the skin, and removes the wrinkles and eliminate the dead cells.
 Aloe Vera retards the wrinkles by repairing the damaged cells responsible for the aging of the skin.

-With coconut oil it makes a creamy nutrient supplement of essential fats containing the hydrating moisture.
+With coconut oil, it makes a creamy nutrient supplement of essential fats containing the hydrating moisture.
 This is good for dry skin.

 The Aloe Vera plant gel cures acne and pimples, due to its anti-inflammatory properties.
 It also heals the lesions and reduces the redness of acne scars.
-Aloe Vera juice also cures acne, when applied directly on the affected area of the skin.
+Aloe Vera juice also cures acne, when applied directly to the affected area of the skin.

 The Aloe Vera soothes the burned skin caused by sunburns.
-It is due to menthol like cooling properties of Aloe Vera.
+It is due to menthol-like cooling properties of Aloe Vera.
 The gel forms a protective layer on the surface of the skin and restores the moisture by its hydrating power.
 Because the sunburn recovery of hydrated skin is faster than the dry skin.
 The chilled Aloe Vera gel is best for sunburn treatment and for suntan removal.